 If you want to bake the hashies rather than pan-frying preheat the oven to 425 F.

-Grate the potatoes with the large grating disc of a food processor or the large grater of a box/cheese grater. place the shredded potatoes into a bowl (or just take the blade etc out of the processor and use as a bowl) and stir in the seasonings (except oil).
+Grate the potatoes with the large grating disc of a food processor or the large grater of a box/cheese grater (the food processor does it in a second for impatient cooks!) . place the shredded potatoes into a bowl (or just take the blade etc out of the processor and use as a bowl) and stir in the seasonings (except oil).
 I like mine with tons of dried chives so don’t be afraid to add extra. mold the potatoes into haystack patties pressing them gently together. make them about 1/4-1/3″ thick and uniform size so they cook evenly, any shape works.

 Bake about 45 minutes, flipping once halfway thru, or bake until golden brown and crispy, but with some yellow so they dont get too crunchy.

-If you want them done faster then pan fry them.
+If you want them done faster then fry them in a pan.
 Heat generous olive oil over medium heat for about 5 minutes per side or until golden brown, adding oil as needed in the gaps.
 (I used avocado oil for the chive ones since I ran out of olive oil, hence their greenish hue.)
 Chive hashies are my favorite.

 Serve hot and fresh with ketchup for breakfast/ brunch with a poached egg and breakfast sausage or for dinner with meat.